Aerios-Linux/.github/profile/README.md

 # Aerios Linux

-> With love from Decentcarp, Phantom, Bence, Kevadesu and Mimka
+> With love from Decentcarp, Phantom, Holmfrost, Kevadesu and Mimka